St Ursula's Church

 New Things in Thun

-To help raise funds for our Sustainability Project, we held a British Pub Quiz evening last autumn with traditional "pub grub".
+We still need to raise funds for our Sustainability Project.
+A while ago, we held a British Pub Quiz evening with traditional "pub grub".
 "The Mushy Peas" triumphed over "The Roundheads" and we raised over Fr1000.

-An Ethiopian Night is planned for late spring - flyers available soon.
+An Ethiopian Night is planned for 9 June - flyers available here.
 We hope to see you there!